thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/2. Configure Your Feed/fire-app-builder-set-up-recipes-content.md

 When Fire App Builder does image cropping, it preserves the aspect ratio of the image by cropping the sides of the image (thus focusing on the center).

-#### Recommended Content (Through Tags) {#tags}
+#### Related Content (Through Tags) {#tags}

-Below the video is a Recommended Content section that shows other videos with the same tags:
+Below the video is a Related Content section that shows other videos with the same tags:

-{% include image.html file="firetv/fireappbuilder/images/fireappbuilder_recommendedcontentdiagram" type="png" alt="Recommended content" %}
+{% include image.html file="firetv/fireappbuilder/images/fireappbuilder_recommendedcontentdiagram" type="png" alt="Related content" %}

-To populate the [Recommended Content section in the app][fire-app-builder-customize-look-and-feel#recommendations], you need to match your tags in the `matchList` parameter.
+To populate the [Related Content section in the app][fire-app-builder-customize-look-and-feel#relatedcontent], you need to match your tags in the `matchList` parameter.
 For example:

 ```json
 common/tags@tags